Backblaze/b2-sdk-python/doc/source/account_info.rst

             ...

 :py:class:`b2sdk.v1.AbstractAccountInfo` describes the interface.
-Below it, you can find :py:class:`b2sdk.v1.UrlPoolAccountInfo` and :py:class:`b2sdk.v1.UploadUrlPool`, which together implement a part of the interface for in-memory upload token management..
+Below it, you can find :py:class:`b2sdk.v1.UrlPoolAccountInfo` and :py:class:`b2sdk.v1.UploadUrlPool`, which together implement a part of the interface for in-memory upload token management.

 .. _account_info_interface: